abenayed-XGL/IRIS/index.md

 {% capture text %}

-Research at the RF-SI Laboratory focuses on the development of high-frequency RF systems through the integration of hardware design, signal processing, and experimental validation.
+RF-SI Laboratory focuses on the development of high-frequency RF systems through the integration of hardware design, signal processing, and experimental validation.

 {%
   include button.html